michellew0ng/Language-Recognition-Project/README.md

 # LED Control using Language Recognition

 COMP3601 Project 24T3.
 Implementing voice recognition to control an LED.
-Developed by Michelle Wong, Hasitha Peters, and Max Jaroenkitphan
+Developed by Michelle Wong, Hasitha Peter, and Max Jaroenkitphan

 ## Milestone 4